PrincetonUniversity/VST/lib/README.md

 - memmgr:  This is the "[Verified Sequential Malloc/Free](https://dl.acm.org/doi/10.1145/3381898.3397211)" published by Naumann and Appel.
 - malloc:  This is an axiomatized version of standard Posix malloc/free, for those users who want to call the standard library implementations.

+## Testing and demonstration examples

+Example clients that demonstrate how to use these VSUs can be found in the VSTlib/test directory; see [test/README.md](test/README.md).